Screening for HIV: US Preventive Services Task Force Recommendation Statement

 The USPSTF searched Ovid MEDLINE for the period 2004 to June 2012 and the Cochrane Library through the second quarter of 2012, and reviewed reference lists to identify relevant articles published in English.
 The search for evidence relevant to adults and adolescents resulted in a total of 10,297 abstracts; 876 full-text articles were reviewed for relevance, of which 25 were included in the evidence synthesis.
 The search for evidence relevant to pregnant women resulted in a total of 1,636 abstracts; 387 full-text articles were reviewed for relevance, of which 38 studies from 43 publications were included in the evidence synthesis.

 The USPSTF assigns 1 of 5 letter grades to each recommendation: A, B, C, D, or I8.
 These grades are based largely on the level of certainty and magnitude of the net benefit associated with providing the service.
-For more information on the grading scheme, see Table 2 and Table 3.

 The CTFPHC assessed the methodological quality of this guideline using the Appraisal of Guidelines Research & Evaluation (AGREE II) criteria (Table 1).